Leslie Jones Shreds Publisher For Big-Money Deal With Right-Wing Troll

-”Saturday Night Live” star Leslie Jones says publisher Simon & Schuster is helping to spread hate with its reported $250,000 book deal with right-winger Milo Yiannopoulos.
+”Saturday Night Live” star Leslie Jones says publisher Simon & Schuster is helping to spread hate with its reported $250,000 book deal with Breitbart editor Milo Yiannopoulos.

 Jones briefly left Twitter as a result.